emilk/eon/README.md

 ```

 Is `name` really a multiple-choice enum?
 Maybe.
 Maybe not.
-But the Con parser doesn't know, so must accept it.
+But the Eon parser doesn't know, so must accept it.
 And this will leave the door open to weirdness where _some_ strings need quotes and not others (and we'll end up similar to YAML).
 So instead we explicitly forbid the above, and always require quotes for strings (…except for map keys).

-We could also tempted to also allow `"Rgb"{r: 255, g: 0, b: 0}`, but that would be ambiguous when parsing: is it one enum variant, or a string followed by a map? (remember: commas are optional in Con).
+We could also tempted to also allow `"Rgb"{r: 255, g: 0, b: 0}`, but that would be ambiguous when parsing: is it one enum variant, or a string followed by a map? (remember: commas are optional in Eon).